kercheval/GradleCMPlugin/README.md

 ###Build VCS Methods

-The buildvcs plugin exposes several useful method that are available to your script.
+The buildvcs plugin exposes several useful methods that are available to your script.

-**String buildvcs.getType()** - This method returns current VCS type.
+**String buildvcs.getType()** - This method returns the current VCS type.
 This is an alternate form if the variable referenced at buildvcs.type.

 **boolean buildvcs.isClean()** - This method returns true if the current workspace is clean.
 This means that there are no modified, delete or added files in the system (staged or not).
-This method allows the validation of the workspace prior to starting process that would not be appropriate with changes in the system (like release build uploads).
+This method allows the validation of the workspace prior to starting a process that would not be appropriate with changes present in the system (like release build uploads).
 This method will return true if the buildvcs.type value is set to 'none'.

-**String buildvcs.getBranchName()** - This method returns the current workspace branch.
+**String buildvcs.getBranchName()** - This method returns the current workspace branch name.
 This method is useful for validation or for use on variable and comment creation.
 This method will return a VCSException if the buildvcs.type value is set to 'none'.

 **List<VCSTag> buildvcs.getAllTags()** - This method will return all
 tags in the VCS system.
 The list elements are of type